 With each new student CHMA creates a completely new program of study.
 Our teachers are extremely flexible and creative in their approach.
 Regardless of age or experience we design a teaching plan that keeps your child growing, inspired and engaged.

 Mickey Leone – Director and Guitar Teacher - CHMA Director Mickey Leone has been working with children and music for over 3 decades.
+He founded and co- directed Soundstage School of Music for 9 years before moving on to CHMA.
 A professional musician since the age of 14 when he began playing drums in rock bands.
 Over the years he has studied guitar, piano, voice and fiddle with various private teachers.
 His musical influences run from blues to country to jazz standards to southern rock.
 A native of the area, Mickey first started teaching music privately in the mid 1980’s.
 In 1995 he founded The Chestnut Hill Guitar School where he taught hundreds of students over the years.
 In addition, he has been a Montgomery County director of Makin’ Music since 1998.
 Through this interactive parent-tot program Mickey meets with preschoolers and their caregivers in highly interactive weekly music classes.
 Mickey also holds a Master’s Degree from Chestnut Hill College in Counseling Psychology with special training in play and music therapy for children.
 He still operates a small private counseling practice specializing in couples, families and individuals.
 Mickey Leone personally chooses and supervises all teachers.

 Joan Topper – Violin, Viola, Piano Joan studied under the tutelage of Toby Appel at The Juilliard School and earned her Bachelor’s degree in violin performance from DePaul University in Chicago, Illinois, where she studied with world-renowned violinist Ilya Kaler.
 As a violist, Miss Topper has performed with Ballet Next, New York’s elite independent ballet company founded by international ballet stars Michele Wiles and Charles Askegard, as well as the AXIOM ensemble of Lincoln Center and MusicNow, the contemporary ensemble of the Chicago Symphony Orchestra.